 The XF8mmF3.5 R WR lens is made up of 12 lens elements in nine groups, including three aspherical elements and two ED elements.
 Fancy jargon aside, what this means is that it's designed to minimize distortion, aberrations, and ghosting, giving you sharp and clear images with all the tiny details intact.

 The lens is also incredibly compact, at just 52.8mm in length (without the lens hood) and a featherlight weight of only 215g.
 You can carry it around all day without feeling like you're lugging around a ton of gear.
 Despite its small size, Fujifilm managed to squeeze in a manual aperture ring and a focus ring, so you still get that hands-on control.
-You've got an aperture range from f/3.5 for those low-light situations to f/22 for front-to-back sharpness.
+You've got an aperture range from f/3.5 for those low-light situations to f/22 for front-to-back focus.
 There is also a 62mm screw-in filter thread for all your filter needs, like UV and polarizing filters.

 The build is also tough.
 It's weather resistant, so it can handle some rough conditions, Fujifilm sealed the barrel at ten different spots to keep out dust and moisture, and it's even designed to work in freezing temperatures as low as -10ºC.
 Additionally, the front element is coated with a special fluorine coating that repels water, grease, and stains, so no need to worry about smudges ruining your shots.